ainabeari/ainabeari/README.md

 - 🔭 I’m currently working as an electrical engineer on McMaster's cubesat team called NEUDOSE
 - 🌱 I’m learning everything from electrical engineering, to coding to physics.
 (I am enrolled in second year Engineering Physics at McMaster)
 - 👯 I’m looking to collaborate on fun and exciting projects with an impact

+Please feel free to contact me on any of my socials!